English Speaking Countries in Europe (2023)

 Do you know that 90% of the Swedish population speaks English fluently?
 Therefore, you will not face problems in conversing with people in Stockholm or Gothenburg.
 According to the Eurobarometer, the number of people that can speak English is 86% of the population and it is increasing exponentially.

 Sweden is ranked high on English proficiency around the world among the Scandinavian countries.
 Moreover, people under the age of 60 can speak English well.

 The people of Denmark speak English widely.
 The entire population of Denmark speaks it fluently with a high proficiency rate.
 English is taught to children from an early age so they are exposed to English culture and language.
 Therefore, they become competent in English with their age.

-According to the Danish ministry of higher education, the students who want to apply for admission in MSc programs have to provide documentation of English language proficiency from a Danish upper-secondary school.
+According to the Danish Ministry of higher education, the students who want to apply for admission to MSc programs have to provide documentation of English language proficiency from a Danish upper-secondary school.

 Finland is a Scandinavian country with a unique culture and introverted people.
 People of Finland speak English widely however it is not much prevalent in Finland as compared to other Scandinavian countries.
 According to three-quarters of Finn’s report, a large number of people speak English fluently as compared to the countries outside the Scandinavian countries.

 If you get a chance to visit Finland then you will not come across any problems in a conversation with people under the age of 60.
 Thus, don’t worry about learning Finnish.